CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/README.md

 ## Overview

 This extension enables 3D Tiles to support tilesets with implied subdivision schemes.
-This improves interoperability with existing geospatial data formats that use implicing tiling schemes, such as [CDB](https://www.ogc.org/standards/cdb) and [WMTS](https://www.ogc.org/standards/wmts).
+This improves interoperability with existing geospatial data formats that use implicit tiling schemes, such as [CDB](https://www.ogc.org/standards/cdb) and [WMTS](https://www.ogc.org/standards/wmts).
 When subdivision is implied, it enables simplification at every stage of the tileset's lifetime: querying tree structure from the server, data storage on the client, as well as simplification and optimization of algorithms involved with the structure of the tree such as traversal, visibility, arbitrary selection of tiles in a region, ray casting, analysis, etc.

 ## Concepts